mongoid/mongoid-history/README.md

 Upgrading from mongoid-history-0.1.x to >= 0.2
 ------------------------------------------------

-If you are upgrade from 0.1.x to version 0.2.x, you need to run the following code **before** you start to use the 0.2.x.
+If you are upgrading from 0.1.x to version 0.2.x and have existing data, run the following code **before** you start using 0.2.x.
 This is due to changes in `Mongoid::History::Tracker`'s `association_chain` field.

 ```ruby
 Mongoid::History.tracker_class.all.each do |tracker|